You Can Count on Me: Critical response

 According to Roger Ebert, "Beyond and beneath, that is the rich human story of You Can Count on Me.
 I love the way Lonergan shows his characters in flow, pressed this way and that by emotional tides and practical considerations.
 This is not a movie about people solving things.
 This is a movie about people living day to day with their plans, fears and desires.
 It's rare to get a good movie about the touchy adult relationship of a sister and brother.
 Rarer still for the director to be more fascinated by the process than the outcome.
 This is one of the best movies of the year."

+Rob Mackie of The Guardian praised the film, likening it to Alice Doesn't Live Here Anymore and writing: "In its unassuming way, this is one of the finest films in a disappointing year for American movies...
+Lonergan films it in short, pithy scenes and leaves the interpretation up to you: is Ruffalo a liberating influence or was Culkin better with a protective mother as his formative influence?
+These are the sort of people US movies very rarely bother with."

 In a 2016 BBC poll, You Can Count on Me was voted by four critics as one of the greatest films since 2000.